-Once you have finished setting up Telegram you can continue with this tutorial.
-With this tutorial will be showing you how to utilize the Telegram CL’s LUA interpreter so we can actively monitor the received messages and make actions based on what we have received.
+Once you have finished setting up Telegram, you can continue with this tutorial.
+With this tutorial will be showing you how to utilize the Telegram CL’s LUA interpreter so we can actively monitor the received messages and take actions based on what we have received.
 Basically setting up our own Raspberry Pi telegram bot that will respond to commands that are sent to it.

 For those who don’t know LUA is a very powerful, fast, lightweight and embeddable scripting language.
-Many applications use LUA to be allow people to easily modify and extend their application easily.
+Many applications use LUA to allow people to modify and extend their application easily.

-In the Lua Script we will be writing there will be 7 different functions we must implement, even though we will only be using one of these we need to have all the functions in place to stop continuous warnings.
+In the Lua Script, we will be writing there will be seven different functions we must implement, even though we will only be using one of these we need to have all the functions in place to stop constant warnings.